 2. Pour the Rosehip powder 240g into fermenter , add 1.8 kg sugar , Then add 2-3 litres of hot water and stir well to dissolve all the sugar , Leave the fermenter for 1-2 hours

 3. Fill up to 10 l of water.
 Check the temperature is below 28-30 °C .

 4. Pour 11-13g YEAST NUTRIENT into the mixture in fermenter and stir slowly.

 5. Evenly sprinkle the 2-3g WINE YEAST on the surface of the manufactured wine and close fermenter properly with lid and airlock, half filled with water.

 6. Store the fermenter at a constant room temperature, 20-25°C, for 7-12 days.
 At lower temperatures it will take longer fermentation time.
 22-25°C is recommended temperature.

 Avoid drafts and cold floors!

-1. Syphon or pour the wine very slowly into another clean fermenter through a fine mesh strainer to get rid of the sediment.
+1. Pour wine very slowly into another clean fermenter to get rid of the sediment.

-2. Add STABILIZER .
+2. Add wine 2-3g STABILIZER .
 Mix vigorously several times and leave to rest for 2-4 hours.

-3. Add wine fining agents and mix well.
+3. Add 3g GELATINE + 7-8g KISSELSOL together and mix well.
 The wine will now start to clarify.
-It takes several days for the wine to completely clear.
-Once clear, decant the wine into bottles and seal.
-This young wine is drinkable now, but better quality is achieved by aging for a few months.
+It takes several days for wine to clarify completely.
+Pour wine into bottles and seal with corks.
+The young wine is drinkable now but better quality is achieved by aging for a few months.